Other sections in Bowland:

 Awards are made without any commitment to renewal in subsequent years; however, recipients are eligible to reapply.

 We have two awards of £500 each available to incoming first year mature students from the Lancashire and Cumbria regions.
-Students with dependents who have costs associated with child-care, disabled students and students with special needs are eligible for this award.
+Students with dependents who have costs associated with child-care, and students with a disability are eligible for this award.
 All first year mature students who are, or who will be, members of Bowland College and who have a home address postcode within the Lancashire or Cumbria region and meet the criteria are eligible to apply.